whitedevil31/Go-Rest-API-Kafka-Docker-Setup/README.md

     Kafka -To handle event triggers
     Docker to containerize the application

+## HOW TO RUN

+   A simple `docker compose up` will bring the containers up using the Dockerfile present at the root directory .
+Prior to that make sure you fill in necessary ENV in the Dockerfile of the 2 consumers and the 1 producer .
+Check the sampleDockerFile folder for dummy ENV to have an idea .
+Docker compose up should essentially bring 5 up containers (Zookeeper , consumer-1 ,consumer-2,producer-1,kafka)

 # SOLVING TASK #1
 So initially when creating a form we will add all the questions which are to be required in the